ray-project/enhancements/reps/2022-04-01-resource-control.md

 ```
 NOTE: This is an example based on cgroup v2.
 The commmand lines in cgroup v1 is defferent and incompatible.

-We also could use the [libcgroup](https://github.com/libcgroup/libcgroup/blob/main/README) to simplify the implementation.
+We can also use the [libcgroup](https://github.com/libcgroup/libcgroup/blob/main/README) to simplify the implementation.
 This library support both cgroup v1 and cgroup v2.

 #### systemd
 Systemd, the init daemon of most of linux hosts, is also a cgroup driver which can use cgroup to manage processes.
-It provide a wrapped way to bind process and cgroup, like:
+It provide a wrapped way to bind process and cgroup, so that we don't have to manually manage the cgroup files.
+For example:
 ```
 systemctl set-property {worker_id}.service CPUQuota=20% # Bind process and cgroup automatically. systemctl start {worker_id}.service
 ```

 NOTE: The entire config options is [here](https://man7.org/linux/man-pages/man5/systemd.resource-control.5.html).
 And we can also use `StartTransientUnit` to create cgroup with worker process simply.
-This is a [dbus](https://www.freedesktop.org/wiki/Software/systemd/dbus/) API and there is a [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/) module we can used.
+This is a [dbus](https://www.freedesktop.org/wiki/Software/systemd/dbus/) API and there is a [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/) python lib that we can use.

 #### Why we should support both cgroupfs and systemd
 The cgroupfs and the systemd are two mainstream ways to manage cgroups.
 In [container technology](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/), this two ways are also supported.
 We should also support both of them.